Gorgo (film): Mystery Science Theater 3000

-That same year, Shout!
-Factory released the film on Blu-ray as part of their Mystery Science Theater 3000 25th Anniversary Edition collection, featuring an extended cut of Ninth Wonder of the World: The Making of Gorgo.

-In 2023, a 4K restoration of Gorgo was released on 4K Ultra HD and Blu-ray by Vinegar Syndrome.

 Other media

 Novel and comic book adaptations

-A novelisation of the film was released in paperback at the time of its original release, written by Bruce Cassiday under the pseudonym Carson Bingham and published by Monarch Books.
+A novelization of the film was released in paperback at the time of its original release written by Bruce Cassiday under the pseudonym Carson Bingham (Monarch Books 1960).

-From 1961 to 1965, Charlton Comics published 23 issues of the comic book Gorgo.
+From 1961 to 1965, Charlton Comics published 23 issues of the comic book series Gorgo.
 It included work by Spider-Man co-creator Steve Ditko.
-The series was renamed Fantastic Giants with issue #24, which turned out to be the last issue of the series.
+The series was retitled Fantastic Giants with issue #24, which turned out to be its last issue.

-Gorgo also appeared in a three-issue miniseries that started off as Gorgo's Revenge, before it was renamed The Return of Gorgo with issue #2.
-The series ran from 1962 to 1964.
+Gorgo also appeared in a three-issue miniseries that started off as Gorgo's Revenge, before it was retitled The Return of Gorgo with issue #2.
+The miniseries ran from 1962 to 1964.

-In 1967, after the licence to Gorgo expired, Charlton Comics featured a modified version of the character called "Junior" in issue #41 of the series Fightin' Five.
+In 1967, after their licence to Gorgo had expired, Charlton Comics featured a modified version of the character named "Junior" in The Fightin' 5 (vol. 2) #41.

 In 1990, Steve Ditko illustrated a back-up story in Web of Spider-Man Annual #6 titled "Child Star".
-In this story, Captain Universe creates huge versions of toys based on Gorgo and Konga to battle giant monsters that are attacking New York City.
-For copyright reasons, Gorgo's name was altered to "Gorga".
+In this story, Captain Universe creates huge versions of toy monsters based on the films Gorgo and Konga to battle giant monsters that are attacking New York City.
+Due to copyright reasons, Gorgo's name was altered to "Gorga".
 This sequence was Ditko paying homage to his earlier work with these two characters in their 1960s Charlton Comics comic book series.

-In 1991, A-Plus Comics reprinted issues #1 and 3 in the one-shot comic Attack of the Mutant Monsters.
-Owing to copyright issues, Gorgo's name was changed to Kegor.
+In 1991, A-Plus Comics reprinted issues #1 and 3 in the one-shot Attack of the Mutant Monsters.
+Again due to copyright reasons, Gorgo's name was changed to Kegor.

-Some of these issues were reprinted (in black and white) in a trade paperback in 2011 called Angry Apes n' Leapin Lizards.
+Some of these issues were reprinted (in black and white) in a trade paperback published in 2011 titled Angry Apes n' Leapin' Lizards.

-In March 2013, IDW Publishing reprinted all the issues that artist Steve Ditko worked on (Gorgo #1–3, 11 and 13–16 and The Return of Gorgo #2–3) as a deluxe hardcover collection called Ditko's Monsters: Gorgo!.
-In April 2019, IDW published a book called Ditko's Monsters: Gorgo vs. Konga which collected issues #1 and 13 of the series.
+In March 2013, IDW Publishing reprinted all of the issues that artist Steve Ditko had worked on (Gorgo #1–3, 11 and 13–16 and The Return of Gorgo #2–3) as a deluxe hardcover collection called Ditko's Monsters: Gorgo!.
+In April 2019, IDW published a book titled Ditko's Monsters: Gorgo vs. Konga, which collected issues #1 and 13 of the series.

-In September 2021, Fantaco published all the issues Joe Sinnott and Vince Colletta worked on (issues #5-10 and 12) in a collection called Gorgo Attacks!.
+In September 2021, Fantaco published all of the issues that Joe Sinnott and Vince Colletta had worked on (issues #5-10 and 12) in a collection titled Gorgo Attacks!.

 Starting in December 2022, PS Artbooks began reprinting the entire series in a series of hardcover and trade paperback editions.

-In Summer of 2025, Titanic Creations, which acquired merchandising rights for Gorgo, released a series of comics placing the film's events within the universe of their original kaiju characters, starting with the prequel Gorgo Legacy.
+In the summer of 2025 Titanic Creations, which had acquired the merchandising rights for Gorgo, released a series of comic books placing the film's events within the universe of their original kaiju characters, starting with a prequel story titled Gorgo Legacy.